 - In the event of district-wide emergency virtual instruction, we will run the current instructional schedule.
 Teachers will run classes via Zoom or Google Meet.
-Links will be posted in Google Classrooms. - In the event that a teacher is absent, independent work will be posted in Google Classroom for students to complete.
-Completion and submission of the assignment will count as attendance.
+Links will be posted in Google Classrooms. - In the event that a teacher is absent and a substitute is not available, independent learning and assignments will be posted in Google Classroom for students to complete.
+Completion and submission of the assignment will count as attendance. - Attendance Procedures - If a student is NOT well enough to participate in classes, a parent/guardian should alert the school that the student will be absent from classes.

-Schedule for Quarantined Students Receiving Virtual Instruction

-• While PreK- Grade 8 students are quarantined at home,

-- If a student is well enough to participate in classes, they will follow their regular schedule and join all classes via live conference.
-Daily attendance is taken during homeroom starting at 7:50 am.
-Attendance and participation in all classes is required to be marked present. - If a student is NOT well enough to participate in classes, a parent/guardian should alert the school that the student will be absent from classes.
 Students will be marked absent.
-Students will complete make-up work when they are able, following the school's established make-up work.
+Students will complete make-up work when they are able, following the school's established make-up work procedures. - Students will be marked present-remote during a district wide closure if the student is viewable and present online during homeroom attendance taken each morning. - Attendance policy remains in effect during emergency virtual instruction, including possible retention, discipline, and referrals for truancy per school policy. - School Personnel will make attempts to contact families when students do not participate remotely or turn in assignments. - Students who cannot attend school due to illness will be provided with lessons and assignments to complete upon their return.

-Emergency Virtual Schedule Staffing- Guidelines
+Emergency Virtual Schedule

+Staffing- Guidelines